By: Melissa Gifford on March 10th, 2023

 PartnerMD vs. MDVIP: Annual Physical Options

 One of the big differences between traditional primary care and concierge medicine is the advanced annual physical.

-- PartnerMD: With a membership at PartnerMD, we charge our standard Classic (2-Hr) Physical to your health insurance, which is almost always covered at 100% under the Affordable Care Act.
+- PartnerMD: With a membership at PartnerMD, we charge our standard Classic (2-Hr) Physical to your health insurance, which is almost always covered at 100%.